My Goodness Kitchen

 Green smoothie ingredients in grid with labels.

 Baby spinach.
 I use baby spinach so much.
-It's in my chickpea and spinach curry and I always throw it in spaghetti.
-For this smoothie, it's breaks down quickly in the blender and has a less earthy flavour.
-You could use other greens like kale or English spinach but the result will be a more fibrous textured drink.
+It's in my chickpea and spinach curry, my Marry Me chickpeas and I always throw it in spaghetti.
+For this green smoothie, baby spinach breaks down quickly in the blender and has a milder flavour than many leafy greens.
+You could use other greens like kale or English spinach but the smoothie will have a slightly more fibrous texture

 Make sure to give your spinach a good wash before using it.

 Apple juice / apple.
-My kid doesn't like that the apple gives the smoothie a slightly fibrous tongue feel, so this recipe uses a half-cup of apple juice.
-Use organic if you can, but, we're all just doing our best over here, so don't stress if you use regular old juice.
+My kid doesn't like that apple gives the smoothie a slightly fibrous tongue feel, so this recipe uses a half-cup of apple juice.

 How to Make a Spinach and Pineapple Smoothie